hashicorp/terraform/website/docs/language/expressions/conditionals.html.md

 layout: "language"
 page_title: "Conditional Expressions - Configuration Language"
 description: |-
-  Using conditional expressions in Terraform configurations.
+  Use conditional expressions in configurations to select one of two values.
+They are commonly used to define defaults to replace invalid values.
 ---

 # Conditional Expressions